iBasso DC-01

 Let’s get this one out of the way right from the start.
 The DC01 absolutely pulverizes my stock USB-C dongle that came with the Huawei P20.
 The key is always context here so putting a better performer beside stock gives you an excellent benchmark of just how many layers of ‘suck’ Huawei’s dongle is dipped in.

-The DC01 makes the stock dongle sound compressed, thin with way too much odd harmonic presence and sharp partial overtones.
+The DC01 makes the stock dongle sound compressed, and thin with way too much odd harmonic presence and sharp partial overtones.
 The stock isn’t so much bright and energetic but rather harmonically unpleasing with a lack of dynamic range and a lot of texture lost in instrumental notes.

 Vocals also fall back and lack a lot of presence compared to the more forward and sweeter and more forward sounding vocal timbre of the DC01.
 That theme pretty much continues throughout the FR.
 The DC01 exhibits a fuller low-end, a bit more warmth and sweetness to instrumental notes as well as a treble that is expressive without being overly harsh.